LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

 - The Manager icon, displayed in the Manager application list

 Below are the Adobe Illustrator templates for such icons, please respect their guidance.
-**Click on each image to download the corresponding .ai file, and fill them directly before sending them back.**
+**Click on each image to download the corresponding .ai file, and fill them directly before sending them back.
+They should correspond to the icons used to compile your app.**

 .. figure:: images/device_template.png
    :align: center